-The share-based compensation expense incurred for the three months to 30 September 2021 was \$234,000, there was no similar expense in 2020.
-The 2021 charge relates to the granting of 38 million share options on 18 February 2021 and 3 million on 10 September 2021.
+The share based compensation expense incurred for the three months to 31 December 2021 was \$198,000 with no similar expense in 2020.
+The 2021 charge relates to the granting of 38 million share options on 18 February 2021 and 3 million options in September 2021.
 In February 2021 21.5 million options were granted at an exercise price of GBP£0.08 and the remaining 16.5 million options at an exercise price of GBP£0.12, with one third vesting immediately, with an additional one third vesting on each subsequent anniversary with the options fully vested on 18 February 2023.
 The options have an expiry date of 17 February 2026.

-In September 2021 there was additional 3 million stock options granted at an exercise price of GBP£0.10, with one third vesting immediately, with an additional one third vesting on each subsequent anniversary with the options fully vested on 9 September 2023.
+In September 2021 an additional 3 million stock options were granted at an exercise price of GBP£0.10, with one third vesting immediately, with an additional one third vesting on each subsequent anniversary with the options fully vested on 9 September 2023.
 The options have an expiry date of 9 September 2026.